 1. The Great Movie Ride (Hollywood Studios)

 Still making our hearts sink, The Great Movie Ride at Hollywood Studios made its last trip through the movies August 13, 2017.
 This attraction was actually the last operating attraction from Hollywood Studios’ opening day in 1989.
 With numerous audio-animatronics, theatrical sets, a few live actors, and much more – this attraction took guests through iconic scenes from twelve classic films throughout motion picture history.
-While we miss The Great Movie Ride, we are excited to see what the new attraction (Mickey & Minnie’s Runaway Railway) will offer in the Chinese Theatre.
+While we miss The Great Movie Ride, we do love the new attraction in it’s place – Mickey & Minnie’s Runaway Railway.

 2. Toad’s Wild Ride (Magic Kingdom)